 Registered nurses perform several jobs throughout a hospital system, most commonly patient care and coding/billing procedures.
 So, when a hospital starts losing its nursing staff, several critical departments start lacking needed attention.
-Hospitals are more likely to assign their remaining nurses to patient care instead of denial management because patient satisfaction is one of the top indicators for measuring quality in healthcare, and hospitals need to make sure it’s a top priority.
-Unfortunately, staff reallocation can cause a considerable increase in denials leading to a decrease in revenue for the hospital, in addition to the cost the hospital is paying due to nurse turnover.
+Hospitals are more likely to reallocate their remaining nurses to patient care instead of denial management because patient satisfaction is one of the top indicators for measuring quality in healthcare, and hospitals need to make sure it’s a top priority.
+Unfortunately, this can cause a considerable increase in denials leading to a decrease in revenue for the hospital, in addition to the cost the hospital is paying due to nurse turnover.

 For over two years, the nation has seen a steep decline of nurses in the workforce, partially due to the worldwide pandemic.
 Still, the nursing shortage persists and leaves hospitals in a challenging situation.